mjreed-wbd/sample-code/ldap/README.md

 Both of the above will require that you either configure your LDAP client library to trust the server certificate or disable certificate validation.

-If you absolutely cannot get the secure versions to work for some reason, the plaintext port is open at `ldap://ldap.turner.com`.
+If you absolutely cannot get the secure versions to work for some reason, the plaintext port at `ldap://ldap.turner.com` will also work without negotiating TLS.
 But binding to it will require sending the password in the clear, in violation of ISO policy.

 ##ActiveDirectory Notes